Funding opportunity

 What the assessors are looking for in your response

-Complete and paste the Timeline and Usage tables (see ‘Supporting documents’ in the ‘Additional info’ section) into the text box.
+Complete and paste the Timeline and Usage tables (see ‘Supporting documents’ in the ‘Additional information’ section) into the text box.
 These should be pasted in separately.

 Guidance

-You should ensure that you give sufficient consideration to this section, as your approach to managing the equipment will be a key consideration in the assessment of your application.
+You should ensure that you consider this section, as your approach to managing the equipment will be a key consideration in the assessment of your application.
 You should give due consideration to the technical support that we will be in place to support the equipment and engage technical staff in putting together the application.

 What the assessors are looking for in your response